 outriggers offer an added level of stability and security to paddlers, helping balance the kayak and lowering the likelihood of tipping over

 There are many reasons paddlers seek the added stability that outriggers provide.
-Sometimes it's due to a particularly tippy kayak.
+Sometimes it's due to a particularly tippy kayak or canoe.
 Other times they might have poor balance due to a neurological condition or age.
-Or, it might be they're new to kayaking or want more stability from their angling kayak.
+Or, it might be they're new to kayaking or want more stability from their angling vessel.

 For many paddlers -- especially new ones -- stabilizing floats provide peace of mind.
 They help ease paddlers' fears and boost their confidence, which means they're more likely to want to go kayaking again in the future.

 That's why outfitters and kayak rental companies usually have them on hand.
 They're a perfect addition for novice paddlers, children, older adults and paddlers with poor coordination or balance.

 Chances are if you've been involved in an adaptive paddling program -- through a community non-profit, a parks program or a veterans paddling group, you've seen at least one kayak equipped with outriggers.

 People with paralysis, spinal cord injuries or limited function may need the added stability outriggers bring.
 The further the floats extend on each side of the kayak, the more balance they provide, though it is important to understand that tipping is still possible.
 Kayak outriggers also make entering and exiting the kayak a steadier, more positive experience.